nystrom/rivo/docs/design.md

 The field definition `_` captures the unknowns in the `data` definition parameters as `let` definitions.
 If the block is missing, the fields are captured from the definition parameters; that is, the default block is `{ _ }`.

 A `let` or `var` definition defines fields using a formula.
-If a record is created in an expression context, it
+If a record is created in an expression context, it is an error if these formulas have more than one solution, or no solution.
+If a record is created in a pattern context, a stream of records is created for each solution.

+A `fun` definition defines immutable fields of function type.

+A `data` definition defines a nested data type as well as a constructor for that type.

 The following are equivalent: